snac-cooperative/technical-docs/Requirements/Database Schema.md

 ### Background

 It is important to realize that SNAC is not a document-oriented system.
 We do not save or edit XML files.
-The database stores all the supported EAC-CPF elements and attributes in a relational data database.
+The database stores all the supported EAC-CPF elements and attributes in a relational database.
 This vastly improves every aspect of performance, and guarantees data integrity as well as handling critical features such as database management.

 The schema itself is fairly simple.
 Using Postgres we make extensive use of "sequences".
-A sequence is a special table that exists to generate unique numbers.
+A sequence is a special table that exists to generate unique, sequential numbers.
 We use a single sequence across all data tables.
-This powerful and elegant features simplifies our foreign keys.
-Every row id of every data table is unique, thus foreign keys need only consist of the row id (and version number, as it turns out).
+This powerful and elegant usage of sequence simplifies our foreign keys.
+Every row id of every data table has a unique sequence number identifier, thus foreign keys need only consist of the row id (and version number, as it turns out).

+Incidentally, sequences use bigint so the max value of a record id is 9223372036854775807.
+To put that in perspective, 1000 editors making 1000 changes per second would need 294,471 years to cause the row id values to roll over.
+The record id values are never displayed to users, and are only used internally.

 We use the data type 'text' for all text fields.
 Postgres 'text' performs as well as varchar, but will accept very large strings, thus freeing us from varchar size constraints.
 We do not use foreign key constraints.
 They carry a large performance penalty, and our constraints are handled in the PHP code.
-We also avoid an entire class of constraint-related bugs by using id_seq for all tables.
+We also avoid an entire category of constraint-related bugs by using id_seq for all tables.

-Incidentally, sequences use bigint so the max value of a record id is 9223372036854775807.
-To put that in perspective, 1000 editors making 1000 changes per second would need 294,471 years to cause the row id values to roll over.
-The record id values are never displayed to users, and are only used internally.

 We are currently using very simple SQL.
 There are no views, triggers, or special data types.
 We don't use stored procedures, and instead have a single PHP function per query which obviates the needs for stored procedures, and may actually be faster.

 ### About version

+Additional detail about the version system can be found in the Specification on Schema SQL:
+[How versioning works] (../Specifications/Schema%20SQL.md#how-versioning-works)

 An basic requirement is to save every edit to a constellation.
 This is fairly unusual.
 Most systems have nightly backups and it is only possible to revert to a given backup, but changes within that time period can't